isomerpages/singapore-customs-old/_businesses/05b-Find-my-Harmonized-System-Code.md

 ---
 title: Find my Harmonized System Code
 permalink: /businesses/Harmonized-System-HS-Classification-of-Goods/Find-my-code
-third_nav_title: Harmonized System (HS) Classification of Goods
+third_nav_title: Harmonised System (HS) Classification of Goods
 ---

-# Find my Harmonized System Code
+# Find my Harmonised System Code

 ### Singapore Trade Classification, Customs & Excise Duties (STCCED)

-Singapore adopts the 8-digit HS Codes in the  [ASEAN Harmonized Tariff Nomenclature](/documents/businesses/stcced-2018-apr-20.pdf)  (AHTN), which is based on the World Customs Organization (WCO) 6-digit level HS Codes, for use by all ASEAN member countries.
+Singapore adopts the 8-digit HS Codes in the  [ASEAN Harmonised Tariff Nomenclature](/documents/businesses/stcced-2018-apr-20.pdf)  (AHTN), which is based on the World Customs Organization (WCO) 6-digit level HS Codes, for use by all ASEAN member countries.
 To assist you in your self-classification journey, you may use the following resources to obtain the HS code for your product.

 ![HSC5.png](/images/HSC5.png)

 **Is my Product a controlled item?**

-## Harmonized System/Competent Authority (HS/CA) Product Code Search Engine
+## Harmonised System/Competent Authority (HS/CA) Product Code Search Engine

 The [HS/CA Product Code Search Engine](https://www.tradenet.gov.sg/tradenet/portlets/search/searchHSCA/searchInitHSCA.do) is available for you to do a quick search for the HS codes, product codes and descriptions of a product within the Singapore Trade Classification, Customs & Excise Duties.